avi-3012/ad-analyzer-ai/README.md

 ### Tech stack used:
 React, Node, Express, Gemini AI

-# Features

-## FAQ Model
-### Dynamic Language Support:
-1. Supports any language code (e.g., es, fr, hi).
-You can include more languages by just simply adding the language code in environmental variables or in configuration file.
-2. Base language: English (en) is required.
-You can change the base language through configuration file.
-3. Additional languages is added to database automatically through translation API

 ### API
-1. Supports language selection via ?lang= query parameter.
-If the provided language is not available in configuration file, the selected language fallbacks to base language.
-2. Additional languages are automatically added with post method.

     Method | API | Request | Response
    --- | --- | --- | --- |